docker/docs/datacenter/ucp/2.0/guides/installation/upgrade.md

 version 2.0.

-Before upgrading to a new version of UCP, check the [release notes](../release-notes.md) for the version you are upgrading to.
-There you'll find information about the new features, breaking changes, and other relevant information for upgrading to a particular version.
+Before upgrading to a new version of UCP, check the [release notes](../release-notes.md) for the version you are upgrading to, for information about the features, breaking changes, and other relevant information for upgrading to a particular version.

 ## Plan the upgrade

-As part of the upgrade process, you'll be upgrading the CS Docker Engine installed in each node of the cluster to version 1.12.
+As part of the upgrade process, you upgrade the CS Docker Engine installed in each node of the cluster to version 1.12.
 If you're currently running CS Docker Engine 1.11.2-cs3, all containers will be stopped during the upgrade, causing some downtime to UCP and your applications.